hillerlab/TOGA/README.md

 Please note that joblist_name should be unique for each batch of jobs.

-If you have have created a symlink to para but TOGA still cannot find it then add directory with "para" to $PATH.
+If you have created a symlink to para but TOGA still cannot find it then add directory with "para" to $PATH.
 TOGA uses "para", not "./para" or "paraSlurm.perl".